Hayley Fowler: Research

 Fowler has worked for over a decade analysing the impacts of climate change and variability on hydrological and water resource systems.
 She examines trends in extremes and future projections and impacts on flood and drought risk.
 She has been a key figure in the analysis of climate model outputs and development of downscaling techniques.
 Her research has been funded by NERC, Defra, and EPSRC, including a European Research Council Consolidator Grant 2014–2019.

-Her research has been funded by NERC, Defra, EPSRC, EU, including a European Research Council Consolidator Grant 2014–2019.